-4.2 Consistency with Electrophysiological Data.
-The predictions of this model are consistent with observations from electrophysiological recordings in which the output of neurons in the visual system is modulated by the attentional state of the subject.
+The predictions of this model are consistent with observations from electrophysiological recordings in which the output of neurons in the visual system are modulated by the attentional state of the subject.
 This modulation suggests that the characterization of neural response should go beyond the traditional stimulus-response dependency, usually represented as a receptive field or tuning curve.

-Treue and Maunsell (1999) showed that when combining preferred and nonpreferred moving stimuli inside the receptive field of a cell in monkey area MST, the activity of the cell was higher when attention was directed to the region containing the preferred direction of motion.
-These results are exhibited by the model (see Figures 4 and 5).
+Treue and Maunsell (1999) showed that when combining preferred and non-preferred moving stimuli inside the receptive field of a cell in monkey area MST, the activity of the cell was higher when attention was directed to the region containing the preferred direction of motion.
+These results are exhibited by the model (Fig. 4 and 5).